-Scoring Criteria and Prioritization Factors for CWDG Applications to "Develop or Revise a Community Wildfire Protection Plan (CWPP)"
+Scoring Criteria and Prioritization Factors for CWDG

+Applications to "Develop or Revise a Community Wildfire Protection Plan (CWPP)"

 CWPP Criteria Scoring Rubric Criteria High Score Medium Score Low Score 1.
 Project Description 7-10 points 3-6 points 0-2 points The community has clearly articulated the purpose and need for revising or creating a new CWPP.
 They have outlined a process, identified key players, and have articulated the ability to get it completed within their timeline.
-They have referenced how revising or creating a new CWPP will help them meet the intent of the Cohesive Wildland Fire Management The community has indicated that they understand the critical need for a CWPP or CWPP revision and have partially outlined the process but appear to have not clearly outlined how they plan to fully get the document written, may still need to identify partners and establish timelines.
-Mentions Cohesive Wildland Fire Management Strategy and/or relevant State Forest Action Plan or equivalent Tribal plan, but only cursory.
+The community has indicated that they understand the critical need for a CWPP or CWPP revision and have partially outlined the process but appear to have not clearly outlined how they plan to fully get the document written, may still need to identify partners and establish timelines.
 The community has communicated that they understand the critical need for a CWPP or CWPP revision, yet the application fails to clearly establish any processes, identified partners, or mentioned any timelines.
-No linkage to Cohesive Strategy or State Forest Action Plan or Tribal equivalent.